 Work two more rows of the hands, bring up the body color or sleeve color if using a different shade than the body as you complete the last stitch of the hand color round.

-Work 6 sc rounds with sleeve color until the arm is the length you like.
+Continue to work arm rounds of 6 sc until the arm is the length you like.
 Pull all ends through to the inside.
 Attach to the side of the body at the top opening so that hat will sit over it and cover where it is attached.
 Leave flat do not stuff.

 Attach wood bead nose.